CynicalDaud/backend_challenge/README.md

 - Navigate to the project directory:
 - Build the Docker image using the provided Dockerfile with the image name _challenge_image_

-Once the image has been built it can be run wit __docker-compose up__
+Once the image has been built it can be run with __docker-compose up__